jhudsl/GDSCN_Book_swirl/docs/no_toc/02-student_instructions.md

 1. Complete your first lesson.
     a.
 Select “**R Programming**”.
     a.
 Select “**Basic Building Blocks**”, by entering `1` ( i.e. the corresponding lesson number ).
     a.
-Follow the instructions provided by swirl to complete your first lesson.
+Follow the instructions provided by `swirl` to complete your first lesson.
     a.
-At the end, when swirl asks if you would like to receive Coursera credit, select “No”.
+At the end, when `swirl` asks if you would like to receive Coursera credit, select “No”.

 ## Complete additional `swirl` lessons

 *Estimated time: 80 min*

-1. Complete additional swirl lessons.
+1. Complete additional `swirl` lessons.
     a.
 Select “**R Programming**”
     a.
 Compete each of the following lessons:
         - **4: Vectors**
         - **5: Missing_Values**
         - **6: Subsetting_Vectors**
         - **12: Looking_at_Data**
-1. Once you have completed all the lessons listed above, exit swirl.
+1. Once you have completed all the lessons listed above, exit `swirl`.
     a.
-To exit swirl, type `bye()` in the R console, press `ESC` on your keyboard, or enter `0` in response to the swirl course menu prompt.
+To exit `swirl`, type `bye()` in the R console, press `ESC` on your keyboard, or enter `0` in response to the `swirl` course menu prompt.

 # Project: Explore dataframe